Ryan Oishi

 stripping away every extraneous element

-until only the marrow
+was the marrow

-of a single unblemished thought
+of a single unblemished thought:

 ...humuhumu=triggerfish,